joy-of-react/project-wordle/README.md

 - `GuessResults` should receive the list of guesses, and map over them.
 - Create a new component, `Guess`.
 It should take a `children` prop, and render that children within a paragraph tag with the class `guess`.
 - Map over the guesses in `GuessResults`, and render a `Guess` component for each one.
+  - There should be no key warnings in the console!

 ## Exercise 3: Guess slots